 Making A Difference Through Partnerships

-To reduce anti-social behaviour amongst the youth where CDC operates in western Melbourne , we have partnered with community leaders in the region.
-CDC supports Western Chances, an organisation that gives underprivileged but talented young people in Melbourne’s west a chance to realise their potential through merit-based, tailor-made scholarships and opportunity programs, including work placement with CDC.
+CDC partners with Western Chances, an organisation that gives underprivileged but talented young people in Melbourne’s west a chance to realise their potential through merit-based, tailor-made scholarships and opportunity programs, including work placement with CDC.
 CDC also contributes by providing yearly MYKI travel passes for students requiring financial assistance.

 Aboriginal & Torres Straits Islander Partnerships